arananet/PISTORMADAPTERFORPI/README.md

 Theorically this adapter allows to use any raspberry pi, including 3A, 3B, etc.

+# A500 case

+Yes, this adapter will allow to close the case.
+It has not be designed taking in count external adapter like the denise hdmi adapter, etc.

 # Updates
 10-08-2021 - Changed power lines to 40mil.